 Donate to the International Free Expression Project

-THE INTERNATIONAL FREE EXPRESSION PROJECT is a newly organizing nonprofit organization devoted to dramatizing and popularizing the fundamental importance of free expression at a time when it is under threat by governments and extremists around the world.
+The International Free Expression Project is an independent nonprofit organization dedicated to dramatizing and popularizing the fundamental importance of free expression at a time when it is under grave threat around the world.

 A monument to free expression: The project will sponsor, with the Pittsburgh region, a design competition to create a towering, internationally recognized work of public art symbolizing a free press and free expression.
 Its site will incorporate massive, recently dismantled presses of the Pittsburgh Post-Gazette whose ancestors were among the first to publish the U.S. Bill of Rights in 1791.
 It will soar above the front entrance of a major American city as a 21st-century version of the Statue of Liberty, dominating Pittsburgh’s version of New York Harbor.
 It will declare to the world that all people should be able to say what they want and be who they are.

 Location: The monument to free expression will rise at or near the former Post-Gazette building where the busiest expressway in the region funnels travelers into Pittsburgh.
 Among its neighbors will be a 100-foot spire of water that shoots up at the confluence of three rivers, one of the most recognizable symbols of any American city.
 A re-imagined PG site will display artworks and artifacts, including a gleaming green and silver 40-foot-tall press.
 All or part of the vast, block-long former pressroom will serve as Pittsburgh’s front parlor, strikingly visible through 30-foot arched windows that stretch along a major downtown boulevard.
 It also will serve as home to the International Center for Free Expression.